 What is a naming ceremony?

-A naming ceremony is the perfect way to mark a new member joining the family.
+A naming ceremony is the perfect way to mark new members joining the family.
 And I don’t mean just babies and small children.
 It can also be an ideal opportunity to celebrate an adoption or two families joining as one through marriage or a gender re-assignment.

 As a celebrant I offer a non religious or a ceremony with a small amount religious content such as a prayer or hymn which is personally crafted to reflect you and your family.

 I love to bring people together and get them involved too if they are keen.
 You could ask grandparents or guide parents to pledge their love and support to the new member of the family.